PyFstat/PyFstat/README.md

   `black --check --diff .` to show the required style changes, or `black .` to automatically apply them.
 * `bin/setup-dev-tools.sh` gets your virtual environment ready for you.
-After making sure you are using a virtual environment, it install `pytest`, `black` and `flake8` and uses `pre-commit` to run the last two using a pre-commit hoook.
-In this way, you will be prompted by a warning whenver you forget to run `black` or `flake8` befor commit :wink:.
+After making sure you are using a virtual environment, it install `pytest`, `black` and `flake8` and uses `pre-commit` to run the last two using a pre-commit hook.
+In this way, you will be prompted a warning whenever you forget to run `black` or `flake8` before doing your commit :wink:.

 ## Contributors